matuteiglesias/journal/content/Dev/2025-06-21_Debugged_and_Enhanced_Article_Processing_Pipeline.md

 ### Key Activities
 - Diagnosed and proposed solutions for a data format issue preventing the retrieval of new articles.
-- Addressed format coexistence issues in [[PromptFlow]], ensuring compatibility with nested and flat formats.
+- Addressed format coexistence issues in PromptFlow, ensuring compatibility with nested and flat formats.
 - Corrected the article enrichment process to maintain idempotency and avoid inconsistencies.
 - Provided instructions for manually executing the updated explosion and enrichment pipeline, including code modifications.
-- Resolved TypeErrors and KeyErrors in [[Pandas]] DataFrame operations, enhancing [[error handling]] and data manipulation.
+- Resolved TypeErrors and KeyErrors in [[Pandas]] DataFrame operations, enhancing error handling and data manipulation.
 - Integrated a scraping script into the media monitoring pipeline, focusing on unique ID propagation and article filtering.

 ### Achievements